Denoising diffusion probabilistic models for probabilistic energy forecasting: Introduction

 \section{Introduction}

-The transition towards a carbon-free society requires a necessary growth of renewable generation in the energy mix to achieve the ambitious targets prescribed by the Intergovernmental Panel on Climate Change in the AR6 report \cite{ipccar6}.
+The Intergovernmental Panel on Climate Change in the AR6 report \cite{ipccar6} set ambitious targets to decrease greenhouse gas emissions, and the energy transition requires a necessary growth of renewable generation in the energy mix.
 However, renewable energies \textit{e.g.}, solar and wind power, are subject to uncertainty in contrast to conventional power plants.
 Thus, they have challenged the operational predictability of modern power systems.
-In this context, \textit{probabilistic} forecasts have become an essential tool to equip decision-makers \cite{morales2013integrating}, hopefully leading to better decisions in energy applications.
+In this context, decision-makers have used \textit{probabilistic} forecasts as an essential tool to improve decisions in various applications of power systems \cite{morales2013integrating}.

-Various types of probabilistic forecasts are used in power systems ranging from \textit{quantile} to \textit{density forecasts}, \textit{scenarios}, and through \textit{prediction intervals} \cite{morales2013integrating}.
-This paper focuses on scenario generation with \textit{deep learning generative} models to capture the uncertainty of load, photovoltaic (PV) generation, and wind generation.
-Deep generative modeling is a class of techniques that train deep neural networks to model the distribution of observations.
-Several approaches exist, such as energy-based models, variational autoencoders (VAEs), generative adversarial networks (GANs), autoregressive models, normalizing flows (NFs), and numerous hybrid strategies.
-Overall, they all make trade-offs regarding computation time, diversity, and architectural restrictions.
+Power systems forecasting practitioners employ various types of probabilistic forecasting techniques ranging from \textit{quantile} to \textit{density forecasts}, \textit{scenarios}, and through \textit{prediction intervals} \cite{morales2013integrating}.
+This paper concentrates on scenario generation by using \textit{deep-learning generative} approaches to model time series of load, photovoltaic (PV), and wind power generations.
+They train deep neural networks to model the distribution of these random variables.
+Various deep-learning generative approaches have been studied in the literature, such as variational autoencoders (VAEs), generative adversarial networks (GANs), normalizing flows (NFs), and numerous hybrid strategies.
+Each technique has pros and cons, and the selection depends on trade-offs regarding computation time, quality and value results, and architectural restrictions.
 We recommend three papers to get a broader knowledge of this field.
 (1) The comprehensive overview of generative modeling trends conducted by \cite{bond2021deep}.
 It presents generative models to forecasting practitioners under a single cohesive statistical framework.
 (2) The thorough comparison of normalizing flows, variational autoencoders, and generative adversarial networks provided by \cite{ruthotto2021introduction}.
 It describes the advantages and disadvantages of each approach using numerical experiments in computer vision.
 (3) Finally, \cite{DUMAS2022117871} propose applying conditional generative models in power systems.